Federica-Martinelli/20598/documentation/contrib.md

 # CONTRIBUTIONS

 ### 15/11/2019
-The team is formed, the idea's material is shared among the members and a date for a first team meeting is set
+The team is formed, Federica shares the idea's material the members and a date for a first team meeting is set.

 ### 18/11/2019
 The team meets to narrow down the idea to try and solve the problem of fraud when it comes to private donations to NGOs.
+Federica and Andrea present two relevant papers that the team should read to be up to date with the issue.

 ### 19/11/2019
-The team members work individually and in pairs to a new blockchain that could be used to solve our issue of tracking donations in an immutable way.
+Clara, Valentina and Federica meet to find out more on the issue of frauds in charities.
+Amaury and Andrea start to work to a new blockchain that could be used to solve our issue of tracking donations in an immutable way.

+### 20/11/2019
+The team meets since we have scheduled an office hour with the professor.
+Andrea and Amaury show what they have reached so far and we all try to improve on what they have written.

 ### 21/11/2019
 The team meets to try and implement its own blockchain for this project but then, after talking with the Professor, realizes the best way to address the issue is actually to write a Solidity contract to be deployed on Ethereum.
 During this meeting the GitHub repository is also setup